bknie1/Practice-Web/Readme.md

 - faker
   - Lower case 'f'.
   - Helps generate fake data to test your site with.
+-  express
+- bodyparser
+ - For GET requests from input forms.
+ - Turns req.body into a usable JavaScript object.

 ### Express and EJS Templating
 When we write Express, we don't write plain HTML files.
 Instead, we write embedded JavaScript files with a **template**.